 Her name is Alvena and she’s quite the baker!
 I have found many of the recipes that my mom used to make in the group.
 Keep posting, Alvena!
 Her version was as close to mom’s as I could find.
 They look a little more plump than the cinnamon rolls mom used to make, but they taste exactly the same!

-I have very fond memories of these cinnamon rolls.
-I remember well that in Newfoundland, it’s a very common thing to finish a meal with a little sweet.
+My memories of these cinnamon rolls are fond memories.
+In Newfoundland, it’s a very common thing to finish a meal with a little sweet.
 I wouldn’t call it dessert.
 Dessert to me conjures up images of whipped cream, chocolate, syrups and drizzles and whatnot.
 For us, after a meal, one would usually have a cup of tea and a little sweet treat.